Gisbert zu Knyphausen: Development

-After a stay in Berlin, zu Knyphausen studied Music Therapy in Nijmegen in the Netherlands.
-In August 2005 he founded the Indie-Label Omaha Records together with Philipp Heintze.
-In the following autumn he played his first solo gig under his own name.
+Zu Knyphausen was born in Wiesbaden.
+After a stay in Berlin, he studied Music Therapy in Nijmegen in the Netherlands.
+In August 2005, he founded the Indie-Label Omaha Records together with Philipp Heintze.
+In the following autumn, he played his first solo gig under his own name.
 He has since switched to using a whole band in his performances.
-His debut album, Gisbert zu Knyphausen was launched on 25 April 2008 by PIAS Germany.
+His debut album, Gisbert zu Knyphausen, was launched on 25 April 2008 by PIAS Germany.
 It contains solistic songs accompanied by a band.
-Gisbert zu Knyphausen's lyrics are often melancholic but also have a hopeful character.
+Gisbert zu Knyphausen's lyrics are often melancholic, but also have a hopeful character.
 He mentions ClickClickDecker, Ton Steine Scherben and Element of Crime as his musical and lyrical influences.
 Zu Knyphausen lived in Hamburg from October 2006 to April 2010, before he moved to Berlin.
-On 23 April 2010 his album Hurra!
+On 23 April 2010, his album Hurra!
 Hurra!
 So nicht was released.
-In 2017 the album Das Licht dieser Welt made the top ten in Germany.
+In 2017, the album Das Licht dieser Welt made the top ten in Germany.